iyappan24/Spam---Filter-using-Naive-Bayes-classifier/README.md

 Go throug this link to download stop words
 http://blog.nlpapi.co/how-to-install-nltk-corporastopwords/

 After doing all this , you are set to run the code in your ide.

+Make sure you place the dataset "SMSSpamcollection" in the same folder/directory of your python file.